Super-Protocol/docs/docs/developers/CLI_commands/solutions/index.md

 ---

-Prepare a solution for deployment on Super Protocol and generate a key for singing a Docker container with the solution.
+Prepares a solution for deployment on Super Protocol and generates a key for singing a Docker container with the solution.

-## Synopsis
+## Syntax

 ```
 ./spctl solutions <command>